Florune/florune-wallet/README.md

 ---

-## 🪙 Token Utility
+##Token Utility

 ### **Rune Token**
-- 🧩 Non-tradable ecosystem utility token
+- Non-tradable ecosystem utility token
-- ⚙️ Used for gas and contract deployment fees within the app
+- Used for gas and contract deployment fees within the app
-- 🔒 Prevents fraud, spam, and unauthorized execution
+- Prevents fraud, spam, and unauthorized execution
-- 🚫 Not listed or traded on exchanges
+- Not listed or traded on exchanges

 ---

-## 🔗 Ecosystem Overview
+##Ecosystem Overview

 Florune merges **trustless smart contracts**, **onchain verification**, and **self-sovereign identity** into one ecosystem.
 The **mobile-first wallet** stores private keys, credentials, and documents locally, enabling **censorship-resistant** and **privacy-preserving** automation.